Commercial savvy: what small businesses can learn from this year’s Christmas ads

 This whimsical ad by John Lewis shows a young boy becoming great friends with a monster called Moz living under his bed.
 They start to play together all night, every night - until the boy starts to lose out on sleep and becomes tired all the time.
 Moz feels guilty for wearing out his new pal, and hides a snow globe nightlight under the Christmas tree, allowing the little boy to sleep soundly whenever he turns it on, and play with Moz again whenever he turns it off.

 As a small business owner it can be easy to work long hours and wear yourself out, especially when deadlines are looming.
-Make sure you have your own ‘night light’ (or at least give yourself a break before you start snoozing at your desk) by checking out our tips on weaving small breaks into your working day or taking a full on digital detox.
+Make sure you have your own ‘night light’ (or at least give yourself a break before you start snoozing at your desk) by weaving small breaks into your working day or taking a full on digital detox.

 Protect yourself 🎅🏼